MdTayoburRahman/emailtester/README.md

 - Add new validation rules in `api/validate.php`
 - Extend features in `assets/js/script.js`
-- Create new pages using the template system
+- Create new pages using the header/footer template system
+- Customize header in `includes/header.php`
+- Modify footer in `includes/footer.php`

 ### Configuration

 - Update `includes/config.php` for global settings
 - Modify `includes/functions.php` for utility functions
+- Use `includes/header.php` and `includes/footer.php` for page templates

 ## 🔍 Troubleshooting